cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 $ mv data/tutorials/htt/125/htt_mt.root ./
 ```

-To get an idea of the range of signal strength values we will need to build test-statistic distributions for, we will first use the `AsymptoticLimits` method of combine,
+To get an idea of the range of signal strength values we will need to build test-statistic distributions for, we will first use the `AsymptoticLimits` method of <sub><sup>COMBINE</sup></sub>,

 ```nohighlight
 $ combine -M Asymptotic htt_mt.root -m 125